structureddynamics/OSF-Datasets-Management-Tool/README.md

 Create, Update and Delete records within datasets
 -------------------------------------------------

 Sometimes we have to only update the delta(s) between two version of the same data source.
 This means that some new records may need to be created, a few others may have to be updated and a few more to be deleted from an existing dataset.
-These operations can easily be done without reloading the entire dataset into structWSF.
+These operations can easily be done without reloading the entire dataset into OSF Web Services.

-When the DMT synchronize a dataset, it does analyze the content that is being indexed into structWSF, one of the analyze step that is performed by the framework is to check if the records that are being synchronized are described using the `http://purl.org/ontology/wsf#crudAction` property with one of the following value:
+When the DMT synchronize a dataset, it does analyze the content that is being indexed into OSF Web Services, one of the analyze step that is performed by the framework is to check if the records that are being synchronized are described using the `http://purl.org/ontology/wsf#crudAction` property with one of the following value:

 * create
 * update